TikTok's Aquaphor & Mascara Hack Looks Like A Lash Lift

 Overall, Alicia isn't a fan of combining beauty products, particularly around the eyes.
 If you are going to use Aquaphor on your lashes, Alicia recommends making sure they're clean and dry.
 "The product is essentially a barrier so you don't want to trap bacteria under there.
 You can put Aquaphor on the lashes in the evening and mascara on in the morning," says Alicia, who also rates clear mascara for giving lashes a natural boost.
 Like Vaseline or castor oil, know that Aquaphor won't grow your lashes, either.
 Rather, it can help moisturise dry and brittle hairs.

 Though I loved the glossy results and the ease of removing the combination of Aquaphor and mascara, it's just too much effort for me to consider doing every morning.
-Instead, I'll look for a mascara with moisturising ingredients infused into the formula, like L'Oréal Lash Paradise Castor Oil Enriched Mascara, £11.99, No7 Age Defying All-In-One Serum Mascara, £15.95, or Rare Beauty Perfect Strokes Universal Volumising Mascara, £19.
+Instead, I'll look for a mascara with moisturising ingredients infused into the formula, like L'Oréal Lash Paradise Castor Oil Enriched Mascara, $12.99, Rose Inc Ultra-Black Lash Lift Serum Mascara, $24, or Rare Beauty Perfect Strokes Universal Volumising Mascara, $35.